Python Read All Existing Cells in Excel

 >>>

->>> from openpyxl.styles import NamedStyle >>> # Let's create a way template for the header row >>> header = NamedStyle ( name = "header" ) >>> header . font = Font ( bold = True ) >>> header . edge = Edge ( lesser = Side ( border_style = "thin" )) >>> header . alignment = Alignment ( horizontal = "center" , vertical = "center" ) >>> # Now allow'south apply this to all first row (header) cells >>> header_row = sheet [ i ] >>> for cell in header_row : ... cell . style = header >>> workbook . save ( filename = "sample_styles.xlsx" )
+>>> from openpyxl.styles import NamedStyle >>> # Let's create a way template for the header row >>> header = NamedStyle ( name = "header" ) >>> header . font = Font ( bold = True ) >>> header . edge = Edge ( lesser = Side ( border_style = "thin" )) >>> header . alignment = Alignment ( horizontal = "center" , vertical = "center" ) >>> # Now allow'south apply this to all first row (header) cells >>> header_row = sheet [ i ] >>> for cell in header_row : ... cell . style = header >>> workbook . save ( filename = "sample_styles.xlsx" ) If you lot open the spreadsheet now, y'all should see that its first row is bold, the text is aligned to the center, and at that place'due south a modest bottom border!
+Have a look beneath:

 As you saw above, there are many options when it comes to styling, and it depends on the employ case, so feel costless to check openpyxl documentation and run across what other things you tin can do.